Welcome to a new way of managing warehouses - where Blockchain and smart technology join forces.

 Many companies function on a reactive basis, that is, those who have been ordering more inventory only when stock runs low.
 Some rely on predictive models, which take time to populate and forecast the need to order more merchandise.
 Now, Blockchain can entirely transform such processes.

-Blockchain allows companies to track product location in the warehouse accurately.
+Blockchain allows companies to track product locations in the warehouse accurately.
 The technology also allows manufacturers to see end-user demand in real-time, which helps with better management of manufacturing planning and quick inventory allocation and replenishment.

 It also offers a happy blend for those who wish to rely on minimum stock volume or predictive models.
 In such cases, blockchain helps optimize the determinations more accurately and timelier.